Electric vehicle (EV) readiness is now required in new buildings.

-This means that residential and commercial developments must have energized electrical outlets installed at the time of construction that are capable of charging for an electric vehicle when a charging station is installed the future.
+'EV Ready' or 'EV Readiness' means that residential and commercial developments must have energized electrical outlets installed at the time of construction that are capable of charging an EV when a charging station is installed the future.

 Background & Direction

 Electric vehicles (EVs) are increasingly popular and while the market for EVs is still small, it is growing rapidly and this trend is projected to continue.
 The use of EVs instead of internal combustion engine vehicles helps improve air quality, fight climate change, reduce noise, and foster green economic development, among other benefits.
 The City's Climate Leadership Plan, Official Community Plan, and GoVictoria support policy to encourage the adoption of EVs as one strategy to reduce the 40% of community emissions associated with on road transportation.

 - By 2030, renewable energy powers 30% of passenger vehicles

 - By 2050, 100% of passenger vehicles are renewably powered